 Ingredients

 You'll only need three simple ingredients (plus optional chocolate chips) to make these cookies.
-The exact measurements are listed in the recipe card below.
-Here's an overview of what you'll need:
+See the recipe card for exact measurements.
+Here are my comments on the ingredients.

 - Egg: I use large eggs in most of my recipes, including this one.